 Coordinating Distributed Planning and Scheduling Agents

 Increasingly, my research has emphasized planning and scheduling problems that are inherently distributed and require mechanisms for coordinated decision-making by multiple agents.
-One current focus (within the Coordinators project) is on distributed execution and management of joint schedules in an uncertain execution environment, where each agent has responsibility for carrying out some portion of an overall operation, the actions of different agents are inter-dependent, but no one agent has a complete global view.
-Other current work is investigating algorithms for distributed use of 3D space over time by multiple air vehicles.
+One focus has been on distributed execution and management of joint schedules in an uncertain execution environment, where each agent has responsibility for carrying out some portion of an overall operation, the actions of different agents are inter-dependent, but no one agent has a complete global view.
+Other recent work has been investigating algorithms for planning and coordinating the movements of mobile robot teams engaged in material movement and manufacturing assembly tasks.
 My broader research interests here include self-scheduling systems, distributed constraint optimization, and negotiation-based approaches to distributed planning and scheduling.

 Adaptive and Configurable Problem Solvers